shreddd/newt-2.0/README.md

 ##Authenticated functions and adapters

-You can implement authentication at two levels:
+You can enable authenticated access to the API at two levels:

 #### 1. Authenticate an entire view
 In the views.py function for a given API resource, you can change the implementing view to inherit from AuthJSONRestView instead of JSONRestView.